 All the Walls originally approached Mid Coast Transit Constructors, the general contractor for the project, starting in 2015 proposing the Stresswall design as an alternative, cost effective option that met or exceeded all of the E 80 and LRT load criteria.
 MCTC realized the cost effectiveness and time savings available with the system so they successfully value engineered Stresswall for many of the walls.

 Walls 508 and 563 were originally designed as CIDH soldier pile walls with two-stage tiebacks.
 Conventional walls of this type would be very expensive and time consuming to construct, as well as the associated inherent risks involved with drilling in difficult areas.

 After months of extensive design review meetings with SANDAG, NCTD, WSP, HDR, TY Linn and other design firms, the Stresswall option was approved for construction.
 The acceptance of the Stresswall system on this project saved millions of dollars in construction costs that were credited back to SANDAG and MCTC and also saved months on the critical path construction schedule.
 Construction of these walls has gone very well and all parties are pleased with the design and final product.

 Walls 600 and 624 were both originally designed as MSE walls, however North County Transit District (NCTD) no longer allows MSE walls to be built to support their track embankments, so Stresswall was selected as the most viable alternative.
-The change to Stresswall eliminated the shoring that would have otherwise been required for MSE walls, resulting in substantial excavation savings while providing a superior product.
+The change to Stresswall eliminated the shoring that would have otherwise been required for MSE walls, resulting in substantial excavation savings while providing with a total precast/prestressed product.